Last updated: 2/7/23

 UW Food Pantry

-The UW Food Pantry is still in operation with an online ordering form.
+The UW Food Pantry is available and has an online ordering form.
 When your order is prepared, head to Poplar Hall, their entrance is on the north side of the building at Brooklyn and 41st.

 U-District Food Bank